 About this author

-Stephanie Mango leads the Security, Administrative, Judicial and Enforcement Programs (SAJE) business unit within CGI Federal, a wholly-owned U. S. operating subsidiary of CGI Group, Inc. In this role, Ms. Mango leads the development and execution of the business and solutions strategy for a ...
+Stephanie.
+Mango leads the Security, Administrative, Judicial and Enforcement Programs unit at CGI Federal, a wholly-owned U. S. subsidiary of CGI Inc. As senior vice president, Ms. Mango leads the development and execution of the business and solutions strategy for a diverse client portfolio. ...